JulianSiow/Mesh/readme.md

 *About:
-A sight to bring job seekers and industry folks trying to fill positions together in a casual environment without all the stress.
+Mesh is a site to bring job seekers and industry folks trying to fill positions together in a casual environment without all the stress.

 *The Team: